Stacking MOTS-c & Tesamorelin with Retatrutide

 Retatrutide Mobilizes Fat

 The glucagon arm pushes the liver toward active fat oxidation — Sanyal 2024 measured β-hydroxybutyrate elevation of +93% at 4 mg and +181% at 12 mg, a marker of hepatic fatty-acid oxidation.⁶ Fat leaving storage is not the same as fat being fully burned.
 The downstream chain (transport, mitochondrial preference, NAD+ cofactor capacity) determines whether mobilized fat becomes usable energy.
+See Retatrutide deep-dive.

 L-Carnitine Transports Fat

 Long-chain fatty acids cannot cross the inner mitochondrial membrane on their own.
 They require the carnitine shuttle.⁴ Without adequate carnitine, fatty acids can remain outside the mitochondria instead of being moved into the oxidation pathway.
+Read about L-Carnitine

 Fat sitting inside mitochondria is not the same as fat being oxidized.
+Metabolic flexibility is the capacity to switch between glucose and fat as fuel, and it degrades with age and metabolic dysfunction.

 NAD+ Completes Combustion